 • Career development services

 • Financial support opportunities (work-study program), including scholarship opportunities (Shared Prosperity, Presidential, and Merit Scholarships—see additional information below)

 • Korean culture understanding program (free Korean language courses and cultural activity programs such as excursions to historical sites and tourist attractions)

 Does not include room and board expenses.
 Tuition and fees are subject to change without notice.
 Students from abroad (excluding those who are Korean) are required to purchase an insurance policy.

-• The Presidential Scholarship is available to incoming freshmen in the top 3% of their admitted class who have a GPA in the top 5% of their high school and an SAT score of 1350 or higher in Critical Reading and Math.
+• The Presidential Scholarship is available to incoming freshmen in the top 3% of their admitted class who have a GPA in the top 5% of their high school and achieve high scores on the SAT.

 • Need- and merit-based financial aid is also available.

-Test Score Requirements: TOEFL, IELTS, GRE (only for Graduate school)
+Test Score Requirements: TOEFL, IELTS, SAT, ACT, or IEC (undergraduate); TOEFL, IELTS, GRE (graduate)